Keratitis (Corneal Ulcers)

 The symptoms described above may not necessarily mean that you have keratitis.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

-Minor corneal infections are commonly treated with anti-bacterial or anti-fungal eye drops.
-If the problem is more severe, a person may receive more intensive antibiotic treatment to eliminate the infection and may need to take steroid eye drops to reduce inflammation.
-With residual corneal scarring or thinning, corneal transplantation may be necessary to restore vision.
+Minor corneal ulcers can usually be treated with anti-bacterial eye drops.
+If the problem is more severe, the patient may receive more intensive or specially formulated antibiotic drops to eliminate the infection.
+Occasionally, steroid eye drops are also used to reduce inflammation.
+In the case of suspected fungal or parasitic infection, a patient may receive special antibiotics specifically targeted at these organisms.
+After the infection is resolved, residual corneal scarring or thinning can occur, and occasionally corneal transplantation may be recommended to restore vision.
 Early treatment may help reduce the risk of complications.
 Frequent visits to an eye care professional may be necessary for several months to eliminate the problem.